amkelly/amkelly.github.io/sql.md

 Table names cannot be parameterized, so that won't work as above.
 See Stackoverflow answer [here](https://stackoverflow.com/questions/18159352/python-sqlite-near-syntax-error)

+### Datatypes in SQLite:

+There are only 5: NULL, INTERGER, REAL, TEXT, BLOB.
+I've used 'text' or 'int' for all the data inputs in the python code I've written for SQLite, given the huge amount of variablility in the incoming data.
+See official SQLite Docs [here](https://www.sqlite.org/datatype3.html) for more information and notes below on MSSQL datatypes.

-* MSSQL
+## MSSQL

-## pyodbc
+### pyodbc

-Works in a similar was as SQLite driver above.
+Works in a similar way as SQLite driver above.

 See Microsoft documentation and quickstart guide [here](https://docs.microsoft.com/en-us/sql/connect/python/pyodbc/step-3-proof-of-concept-connecting-to-sql-using-pyodbc?view=sql-server-ver15).
 Offical documentation for the library itself is [here](https://github.com/mkleehammer/pyodbc/wiki) with information about the module's objects [here](https://github.com/mkleehammer/pyodbc/wiki/Objects).